keyboard_arrow_up

 Diagram of a Sinistering Process

-The sintering process forms a solid component by bonding powder particles together without melting the entire mass.
+The sintering process bonds powder particles into a solid component without melting the entire mass, improving strength while maintaining part geometry.

 A Sampling of the Parts and Components Produced using Powder Metallurgy